Skip to content

 Can we be in touch with our own unfolding?
 Can we rise to the all-too-fleeting occasion of our own humanity, recognizing our intrinsic goodness, and strengths, and our beauty?
 Can we take on the challenges we meet, even seeking them out in a principled way, to be true to ourselves, to find our own Way and ultimately not only have it but, more importantly, live it?

-I pray you find new depths in your own inquiries, as you find your own way.
-I pray for trust, and faith, in today’s happenings – both the good parts and the challenges – as meaningful opportunities to practice curiosity, compassion, that you might experience greater capacity for wonder and love, as the things that are You expand and grow through the nourishing of this great inquiry that is the daily, moment-by-moment, examination of where you are and where you are going.
+A little blessing for you who read this far: I pray that in this day, you (yes, YOU) find new depths in your own inquiries, as you find your own way.
+I pray for trust, and faith, in the happenings of your day as they unfold – both the good parts and the challenges – as meaningful opportunities to practice curiosity and compassion towards yourself and towards others.
+I pray that you can embrace and celebrate your heart-expansions, and approach your difficulties with tenderness.
+And I pray that you might experience greater capacity for wonder and love, as the things that are truly You expand and grow through the nourishing of this great inquiry that is the daily, moment-by-moment, examination of where you are and where you are going.